8 Best Open Source CRM Tools (2020 Update)

 Open source CRM software and its proprietary competitors each have their pros and cons in terms of costs, complexity, upkeep, and overall user-friendliness.

 Which one should you get to make your work life easier?
+What is the best customer relationship management software for your company?
 The answer, as usual, can be somewhat complicated, but we break it all down for you.

 What is open source CRM?

 When an app is “open source,” this means its ‘source code’ (i.e. the code that makes the program run) is publicly available.
 This source code may be distributed, modified, and redistributed by users according to their needs.
 The idea is that, if any and all developers can peek under the hood and tweak the way the program works, the app will become more useful and error-free over time.